 - Mediterranean tapas

-Grapes for the Patelin de Tablas Rosé are sourced from seven Paso Robles appellations.
-Four are rich in limestone: the warmer, higher-elevation Adelaida District near Tablas Creek, the cool, coastal-influenced Templeton Gap and Willow Creek districts to our south, and the moderate, hilly El Pomar to our south-east.
+Grapes for the Patelin de Tablas Rosé are sourced from three Paso Robles appellations.
+Two are rich in limestone: the warmer, higher-elevation Adelaida District near Tablas Creek and the moderate, hilly El Pomar to our south-east.
 These regions provide structured, mineral-laced fruit and excellent acidity.
-Three other regions (the moderate Creston area east of Templeton and the warmer Estrella and Geneseo heartland areas of Paso Robles) bring generous fruit and spice.
+The moderate-to-warm Creston area east of Templeton produces grapes with generous fruit and spice.

-The bulk of the Patelin de Tablas Rosé is Grenache, picked and direct-pressed into stainless steel tanks with minimum skin contact.
-The small Syrah component was treated similarly.
-These were supplemented with saignée lots (bleedings) from Mourvèdre and Counoise in the cellar to provide some color and structure.
+The bulk of the Patelin de Tablas Rosé is Grenache, supplemented with Mourvèdre and Counoise to provide some deeper fruit tones and additional spice.
+80% of the wine was picked and direct-pressed into stainless steel tanks with no skin contact beyond the time in the press.
+The remaining 20% was picked cold, early in the morning or at night, then de-stemmed and let soak for the work day to provide some color and structure.
+After about 12 hours, these lots were pressed and added to the direct-press lots.
 Only native yeasts were used in the fermentation.
-After fermentation, the wines were blended and cold-stabilized, and bottled in February 2018.
+After fermentation, the wines were blended and cold-stabilized, and bottled in January 2021.